hammerjs/hammerjs.github.io/touch-emulator.md

 you can also use multi-touch events like pinch and rotate.
 You can also use this in other projects without Hammer.js.

 ## How to use
-Include the javascript file, and call the `Emulator()` function before any other libraries that do something with the touch input.
+Include the javascript file, and call the `TouchEmulator()` function before any other libraries that do something with the touch input.
 It will set some fake properties to spoof the touch detection of some libraries, and triggers `touchstart`, `touchmove` and `touchend` events on the mouse target.

 ````html